Robo-Advisor vs Financial Advisor: Which One Do You Actually Need?

 Traditional AUM financial advisor: roughly 0.85% to 1.25% per year of your investable assets, with a typical figure right around 1%.

-Advice-only financial advisor: charges a flat fee, hourly rate, or monthly ongoing fee for the advice.
-The planner builds your investment strategy and recommends specific funds for your situation.
-You hold the accounts at your own brokerage and place the trades yourself, which is why the planner is paid for advice rather than asset management.
+Advice-only financial advisor: charges a flat fee, hourly rate, or ongoing subscription fee for the advice itself rather than a percentage of your assets, so the cost is independent of how big your portfolio is.
+The planner builds your investment strategy, recommends specific funds, and walks you through how to implement it.
 Based on data from 97 advice-only planners on the Advice-Only Network (March 2026):

 Here's roughly what each option costs in year one on a $500,000 portfolio: